ShanEllis/website_Ellis/content/about.md

 ---

+#### Recent Research

+I currently collaborate with Eric Leas in the [Tobacco E-Commerce Lab](https://www.tobaccoecommercelab.com/team) where we study tobacco e-commerce retail practices to support policy makers.

+I have also recently collaborated with Robert Fitzgerald and the Clinical Chemistry Program to 1) better understand the kinetics of marijuana consumption, 2) identify a biomarker (or biomarkers) for detection of recent use, and 3) to study the effects of THC on driving.

+---

 #### Postdoc

 I was a postdoctoral fellow in the [biostatistics department](http://www.jhsph.edu/departments/biostatistics/) at the [Johns Hopkins Bloomberg School of Public Health](http://www.jhsph.edu/), where I was fortunate to work with all the wonderful people in [Jeff Leek](http://jtleek.com/)'s group.